 The College was established in 1964 through a district-wide referendum after a two-year study established the need for a community college.
 The College's district is comprised of all Winnebago County, most of Boone County and parts of Stephenson, Ogle, McHenry, and DeKalb counties.
 The College's main campus is located on a 217-acre tract of land at Mulford and Spring Brook roads in Northeast Rockford.
 In addition to the main campus, the College operates programs at five owned and leased off-campus locations: Stenstrom Center for Career Education - home to Automotive Service Technology and Truck Driver Training; Advanced Technology Center - home the several technical programs; Bell School Center - which houses the College's Center for Learning and Retirement; Aviation Career Education Center at Chicago Rockford International Airport; North Main Street - employment assistance programs; and RVC Downtown - a site that provides Adult Education and general course offerings.
 The College holds Continuing Education classes at more than 50 sites throughout the district and operates employment and training programs at the Illinois Employment Training Center in Rockford, Illinois.
 Since opening for classes in 1965, the College has grown from a small community college with 35 faculty members and 1,100 students to an institution of 116 full-time faculty members, 214 part-time lecturers and more than 9,000 students.
 The College operates under the leadership of the Board of Trustees.
+The Board of Trustees consists of seven elected officials, all of whom are elected on a non-partisan basis, and one student trustee.
 The Board of Trustees is the policy making and legislative authority for the College.